 HRG surveys using sound sources that require mitigation per the BOEM Lease (below 180 kHz) are subject to the mitigation and monitoring protocols described in the following subsections.
+The NMFS ITA also identified monitoring and mitigation measures.

-There will be four to six visual PSOs on all 24-hr survey vessels, and two to three visual PSOs on all 12-hour survey vessels.
+There will be four to six visual PSOs on all 24-hr survey vessels, and two to three visual PSOs on all 12-hour survey vessels4.
 Table 3 provides the list of the personnel on watch and monitoring equipment available onboard each HRG survey vessel.